jackmg2/RedditApps/Ratio/TestPlan.md

 - Document any unexpected behavior
 - Note any UI/UX improvements that could be made
 - Record any error messages received during testing
+- Pay special attention to ratio calculations in inverted mode